ProfessionalLinuxUsersGroup/course-books/docs/pcae/u2intro.md

 ## Learning Objectives

-(Objectives and learning goals related to the unit)

 1. Automation Cycle

     - situations where you want automation to finish to completion
     - situations where you want automation to fail gracefully

 2. System Checking

     - validating that the system is in a good state to move forward
     - grouping systems by server function, variables, software packages, et. al.

 3. Pareto Rule

     - 80 / 20
     - 80% of your effort will address 20% of your final result
     - 20% of your effort will allow you to complete 80% of your final result

 ## Key Terms and Definitions

 Input Validation
 System Validation
 Jinja Templates
 Plinko